 Remember That Routine Is Important

-During the lockdown, we have all felt the impact that being stuck at home has had on our daily routine.
-Namely, that it seems to remove the routine element completely!
-When you’re planning remote learning for your child, you need to remember to structure their day as if they were going to school.
-Make sure that they’re getting up at the same time every morning, that their meals continue to be at set times, and that they know what’s coming up in the lesson plans that day.
-The structure is especially important for children and we need to make sure we do everything we can to preserve it.
+During lockdown, we all felt the impact of losing our daily routines.
+When planning remote learning, structure your child’s day as if they were attending school.
+Ensure they get up at the same time every morning, have meals at set times, and know what’s coming up in the lesson plans that day.

 Make Sure You Find The Right Tuition